Climb the Iconic Arnolfo Tower

 What to Expect During the Climb

 • The 233 Steps: There is no elevator in the Arnolfo Tower.
-The climb consists of 233 stone steps.
-While the stairs are well-maintained, they become increasingly narrow as you reach the belfry.
+The climb consists of 233 stone steps, which form a distinctive spiral staircase—an integral architectural feature of the tower's design.
+While the staircase is well-maintained, it becomes increasingly narrow as you reach the belfry.

-• The Belfry: At the summit, you will find three historic bells.
+• The Belfry: At the summit, you will find three historic bells—the tower currently houses three bells, with the oldest dating back to the 13th century.
 The largest, known as the Martinella, was historically used to call the people to assembly or warn of fire.

 • The View: Once you reach the top gallery, the reward is a 360-degree panorama.
+The open space at the top allows for unobstructed, panoramic views.
 You will see the Uffizi Gallery stretching toward the Arno River, the Ponte Vecchio, the Bargello, and, most impressively, a perfectly framed view of the Florence Cathedral.

 Essential Safety and Visitor Guidelines